simonceddy/footy-typescript/readme.md

 - The basis for a coordinates system for moving entities is in place but is currently not implemented.
 At present all entities stay in the same locations
 - The duration of actions is currently handled by the simulation event loop and each tick of the clock is a constant amount.
 This means that currently a hitout takes the same amount of time as a set shot for goal.
 - Generation of attributes and position determination is rudimentary and often results in poor distribution of positions
+- Still some bugs with simulating user submitted matchups
 - Various poorly optimised code and typescript rookie mistakes

 ## Future Goals